 - The rapid expansion of patient experience technologies, such as experiential way-finding;

-- The urgent necessity to employ modern real-time communication technologies to establish robust connection between healthcare teams and patients.
+- The urgent necessity to employ modern real-time communication technologies to establish a robust connection between healthcare teams and patients.